espnet/espnet/doc/espnet2_format_wav_scp.md

 In the typical case, in the stage3 of [the template recipe](https://github.com/espnet/espnet/blob/master/egs2/TEMPLATE), `format_wav_scp.sh` is used to convert the audio file format of your original corpus to the audio format which you actually want to feed to the DNN model.

-Note that `format_wav_scp.py` dumps files with `sint16le` by default regardless the input audio format.
+Note that `format_wav_scp.py` dumps files with linear PCM with `sint16le` regardless the input audio format.

 ## Quick usage